duaa9094/About-me/README.md

+# Lab: 05b - Finish and deploy your About Me
+- Added final touches to CSS.
+- Removed all commented out code and console logs.

 # Lab: 04 - Pair Programming: More extensions to About Me

 ## In this lab me and Shukri wrapped all seven questions into function according the follwing roles: